-These are questions that often arise when you want to use stock photos in commissioned work, and sometimes stock photo agency’s legal terms are not so straight-forward about this.
+These are questions that often arise when you want to use stock photos in commissioned work, and sometimes a stock photo agency's legal terms are not so straightforward about this.

 Here we cover all details about image licensing and its uses in client work.
 If you have any doubts, find them explained next:

 Yes, you can.
-Each stock agency has its own terms, but in general lines Royalty Free stock photography allows you to use images in designs for a third party or client.
-But there’s some considerations:
+Each stock agency has its own terms, but in general lines, Royalty-Free stock photography allows you to use images in designs for a third party or client.
+But there are some considerations:

-- The image must be part of a design – Royalty Free images can be used in content that will be then sold to a client (who must be the end user), as long as you make them part of your design, be it cropping or resizing them, correcting or modifying colours or elements, overlaying text, etc. And then deliver the design containing them to the end user.
+- The image must be part of a design – Royalty Free images can be used in content that will be then sold to a client (who must be the end-user), as long as you make them part of your design, be it cropping or resizing them, correcting or modifying colors or elements, overlaying text, etc. And then deliver the design containing them to the end user.

-But you may NEVER sell, redistribute or gift the plain image, just as it was downloaded from the source, to anyone.
-This is specifically forbidden, and doing it would be a major copyright and licensing infringement.
+But you may NEVER sell, redistribute or gift the plain image, just as it was downloaded from the source to anyone.
+This is specifically forbidden, and doing it would be major copyright and licensing infringement.

-- Always check the specific license agreement of the stock agency where you got the image from.
+- Always check the specific license agreement of the stock agency which you got the image from.
 If you are not sure about it, ask the stock agency!

 Depends: who bought the image?
 Royalty Free license grants usage rights to the person who purchased the license, and only to that person.
-Most agencies coincide in this point.
+Most agencies coincide at this point.